Trump & Boeing: It's not about Air Force One, it's about China

 And Obama has.
 Big Boeing orders have featured prominently as part of state visits between China and the U.S.

-China has bet roughly equally on new airliners from Europe and the U.S. to build its planes.
+China has bet roughly equally on new airliners from Europe and the U.S. to build its airlines.
 At the same time, China is cultivating its own commercial airliner industry to one day compete with Boeing and Airbus.

 Want to earn $300,000 tax free?
 Try flying a plane in China